Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 Narwhals live their whole lives in the Arctic.
 They are intelligent, social animals.
 Narwhals use sound for communication and echolocation.

 While narwhals are not endangered at the moment, they are vulnerable to changes in their environment.
-The biggest threats to narwhals are humans and the climate change.
+The biggest threats to narwhals are humans and climate change.

 Narwhals are fascinating sea creatures that have inspired Inuit legends, literature and even popular culture.